-Blind, older dog found in Alaska 3 weeks after wandering off
+Blind, older dog found in Alaska weeks after wandering off

 “She means everything,” owner Ted Kubacki said.
 “I have five daughters and they’re 4 to 13 years old, so they’ve spent every day of their life with that dog.”

-The Kubacki family searched for weeks after Lulu wandered off June 18.
+The Kubacki family kept searching after Lulu wandered off June 18.

 “She’s just so helpless, and you kind of imagined that she can’t get real far because she can’t see,” he said.